 Animated GIFs act as a guide to the viewer’s eye along a specific path.
 As it zooms on specific parts of a larger picture, that part, which is alive, grabs the most attention; reader’s eyes instantly go to that part.
 Marketers are always on a look for methods to capture the attention of readers, and animated GIFs do precisely that.
 The eye guidance offered by GIFs is the perfect ingredient of a good call-to-action.

 Picking the right moment to focus on when creating an animated GIF is a key creative decision.
 GIFs have tremendous potential to connect with the readers instantly.
 A well-crafted GIF can evoke emotions like joy, harmony, inspiration, trust, and more.
 This emotional impact creates a lot of value for the audience and broadens the reach of email campaigns.

-Wrap up With the use of GIFs, your subscribers will be interacting with your emails more than ever.
+With the use of GIFs, your subscribers will be interacting with your emails more than ever.
 They are better than “regular” text in emails in many ways.
 Besides adding visual interest, GIFs are an excellent way to highlight products or create a clear call to action.
 Sure, they do require some extra efforts, but in the end, it’s all worth it.